 There are several great options on the market for humidifying your instrument and bow.
 We will list three of our favorites below.

 1. The Precipitube Humidifier

 Whenever possible, we will always choose a case humidifier over an instrument humidifier because it offers the most protection for both the instrument and the bow.

-The Precipitube Humidifier is a whole case humidifier which can simply replace the commonly unused string tube in a violin or viola case.
+The Precipitube Humidifier is a whole case humidifier that can simply replace the commonly unused string tube in a violin or viola case.
 One of the reasons we are fond of the Precipitube Humidifier is how little work is required to maintain a decent level of humidity within your case.
-In the Maryland/greater Washington, D.C. area, most violinists/violists only need to soak the Precipitube every 7-10 days during dry months and are able to maintain a level of 40%-50% humidity.
+In the Maryland/greater Washington, D.C. area, most violinists/violists only need to soak the Precipitube every 7-10 days during dry months and can maintain a level of 40%-50% humidity.
 Although the standard size does not accommodate a hard cello case, The Precipitube can be ordered in custom lengths for any violin, viola, or cello case.
 You can buy The Precipitube Humidifier in our store or online HERE!

 2. The Stretto Humidifier